rafhun/cbp/readme.md

 This system could also be optimized by using a central db on a server for development to which everybody has access.

 # Default Contrexx Customizations
 The boilerplate comes with a few ready-made customizations to the standard Contrexx code.
 These can simply be removed or edited by working on the respective files in the `src/customizing` folder.
 The included customizations are explained below.
+Customizings within files are usually marked by `// customizing` so they can easily be found for further insight or edits.

 ## Core Modules